-Our team currently consists of two PhD students and three Post-doctoral researchers.
+Our team currently consists of one PhD student and three Post-doctoral researchers.
 Their short biographies and research interests are listed below:

 Yi-Chung Chen received the B.S. degree in Electrical Engineering-nanotechnology from Yuan Ze University, Taoyuan, Taiwan, in 2006, the M.S. degree in Electrical and Computer Engineering from Polytechnic School of Engineering, New York University in 2011, and the Ph.D. degree in Electrical and Computer Engineering from Swanson school of Engineering, University of Pittsburgh in 2014.
 Since Aug.
 2015, he is a research associate with APT group, school of computer science, University of Manchester.
 His research interests include architecture/circuit/device co-design for emerging nonvolatile memory system, CAD tool development, FPGA, embedded system, and reconfigurable computing.
 More info about my research, you can find here.

 Ioannis Papistas is a second year PhD student within the APT group.
 He received his B.S. and M.Sc. degrees in Electrical and Computer Engineering from the Aristotle University of Thessaloniki in 2014.
 From 9/2013 to 3/2014, he was an intern at IMEC, Leuven, Belgium where he worked on models of decoupling capacitor geometries for interposer technologies.
 His research interests are mainly IC design, on chip interconnects, and 3-D integration.
 He holds a studentship from the School of Computer Science.